top of page

 A running ranking of the year's best books

-The Best Books of the Year…So Far: Live!
+The Best Books of 2026: My Running Ranking

-A running tally of the books that I have reviewed this year, updated and reranked after each book that I finish.
-Explore the latest reviews and discover hidden gems with insights from BarlinsBooks, your literary companion for top new releases.
+A running ranking of the books that I have reviewed this year, updated and reranked after each book that I finish.

 Greg Barlin